-Ken Katzeff, VP of Finance
+Ken Katzeff, President-Elect

 Ken is the principal for Advanced Performance Solutions, a boutique Talent Development consulting firm that works with a diverse group of clients across a variety of industries.
 He has over 30 years of experience helping clients achieve their business goals and increase organizational effectiveness.
 Ken works collaboratively tailoring each innovative and cutting-edge Talent, Organizational and Leadership Development, and Executive Coaching solution to strengthen leadership and enhance team and individual performance that achieves measurably faster, better and more sustainable results.

 Over the course of his career, Ken has also worked for a number of consulting companies and has lead Learning and Development functions for several major corporations.
 He has also been an adjunct faculty member at Pace, Iona and Fordham University’s Human Resource Graduate Program.
 Ken holds a MS degree in Counseling from Bank Street College and a BS in Psychology and Math from Lehman College.
 Before moving to Raleigh from New York City in 2017, Ken was long-time member of both National the local Metro ATD Chapter in of the NYC.

 Claudine Caro is an Instructional Designer and eLearning Developer.
 She enjoys collaborating on solving problems, being creative and creating online learning experiences.
 Her WHY is connecting people and ideas.
 Claudine works at Teleflex Medical with the Organizational Change Management department and has been a member of ATD RTA since 2010.